Staff profile

 Administration

-I am a member and previous director of Law and Global Justice Durham, and a member of the Global Policy Institute and the Human Rights Centre.
-I am a steering committee member of IBRU: Durham Centre for Borders Research and Durham ARCTIC doctoral training centre.
+I am a director of Law and Global Justice Durham, Deputy Director of IBRU: Durham Centre for Borders Research, and a steering committee member of Durham ARCTIC.

 Research interests